-As compensation for your time and effort, you will receive a gift card for \$20 after completing the baseline, Week 12, and Week 16 follow-up assessments (up to \$60 total in gift cards).
+As compensation for your time and effort, you will receive a gift card for \$40 after completing the baseline assessment, and if it applies to you, care transition assessment.
+You will receive a \$20 gift card upon completion of the Week 6, Week 12, and 6 month follow-up assessments (up to \$140 total in gift cards per person).